-Notes to financial statements
+Notes to the financial statements

 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to financial statements can be found immediately following the basic financial statements.
+The notes to the financial statements can be found immediately following the basic financial statements.

 In addition to the basic financial statements and accompanying notes, this report also presents budgetary comparison schedules, Schedule of the District's Proportionate Share of the Net Pension Liability, Schedule of District Contributions (PERS), Schedule of the District's Proportionate Share of the Net OPEB Liability, and Schedule of District Contributions (OPEB) as required supplementary information.
 The District adopts an annual operating budget for all governmental funds.
-A budgetary comparison schedule has been provided for the General Fund and each additional major special revenue fund as required by the Governmental Accounting Standards Board.
+A budgetary comparison schedule has been provided for the General Fund as required by the Governmental Accounting Standards Board.